Citi Benefits Handbook

 Please allow up to 30 business days for the processing of in-network claims.
 Claims for out-of-network covered services will be paid within 60 business days after Oxford receives proof of the claim.

 If necessary, Oxford's Claims Department will contact you for more information regarding your claim in order to speed up the processing.
-If you would like to inquire about the status of a claim, call the "Claims" telephone number list in the front of the Plan/SPD.
+If you would like to inquire about the status of a claim, call the "Claims" telephone number listed in the front of the Plan/SPD.
 Please have the date of service and your ID number ready.